6.4 x 3.9 x 1.0

 The biggest difference is the new screen, whose colorful touch display replaces both the monochrome screen and two buttons of the Model T’s predecessor.
 Support for SD cards has also been integrated, though it has yet to serve any use.

 For now, the traditional seed phrase backup is still required.
 The device will randomly generate 12 words, which must be written down and stored in a safe place.
-In case of the Trezor’s failure, these can be used to access the user’s funds.
+In the case of the Trezor’s failure, these can be used to access the user’s funds.
 Note that coins can’t be recovered without a backup.

 The Trezor Model T runs on open-source firmware that supports thousands of coins and tokens.
 Users can manage funds via the company’s web portal, or through third-party desktop or mobile apps.
 For those that want additional features (i.e. multisignature Bitcoin transactions), popular wallets like Electrum provides functionality that isn’t available on the Trezor portal.